 YWCA Knoxville and the Tennessee Valley | News

-YWCA Knoxville and the Tennessee Valley is on mission to eliminate racism and empower women.
+YWCA Knoxville and the Tennessee Valley is on a mission to eliminate racism and empower women.
 YWCA serves Knox, Blount, Anderson, Roane, Loudon, and Sevier counties in East Tennessee with programs ranging from transitional housing to domestic violence services, youth services, victim advocacy, and more.
-YWCA CEO Alizza Punzalan-Randle welcomes the opportunity to speak about YWCA’s work and Director of Public Relations Karlyn Reel can connect you with experts from our organization who serve our community.
+We welcome the opportunity to speak about YWCA’s work.
+Director of Communications and Events, Karlyn Reel, can connect you with experts from our organization who serve our community.

 Phyllis Wheatley Center Helping Virtual Learners

 Phyllis Wheatley Center Director, Monica Smith-Albright and Director of Public Relations, Karlyn Reel spoke with Carol Shane at the Shopper News Northeast edition about the latest programming at the Phyllis Wheatley Center.

 Virtual Support Groups in English, Spanish, French and Arabic

 YWCA Victim Advocates are now offering VIRTUAL Support Groups for survivors of domestic violence.
 Thank you to our friends at WVLT, WBIR and Star 102.1 for sharing about this resource.
 If you are interested in learning more, call YWCA at 865.523.6126.

 Virtual Keys of Hope Luncheon

 The 10th Annual Keys of Hope Luncheon has virtual this year due to COVID-19.
 However, that didn't stop YWCA from sharing the story of the life-saving programs provided to clients across the Tennessee Valley.
 WVLT News Anchor, Brittany Tarwater hosted the event that raised over $140,000.